idmillington/layout/README.md

 Layout is a high-level Python package for laying out content, primarily for print.
-It is well documented, tested and commented.
+It is well documented, tested and commented and has been used in anger for several years.

 * Documentation is found in the "docs" directory.